Susan Aitken

-Susan Aitken (born November 1971) is a Scottish politician who has served as Leader of Glasgow City Council since 2017.
-A member of the Scottish National Party, she has been the leader of the SNP group on the council since 2014 and a councillor for the Langside ward since 2012.
+Susan Aitken (born November 1971) is a Scottish politician who served as Leader of Glasgow City Council from May 2017 to September 2026.
+She was the first Scottish National Party (SNP) politician to lead Glasgow City Council following their electoral success in the May 2017 elections, having been the leader of the SNP group on the council since 2014 and a councillor for the Langside ward since 2012.

 Early life

 Aitken was born in Biggar, Lanarkshire in November 1971 to Glaswegian parents.
 After attending Biggar High School, she studied English Literature at the University of Glasgow before completing a Masters Degree at the neighbouring University of Strathclyde.

 Originally a member of Scottish Labour, she joined the SNP in 2000, while working as a researcher in the field of health and social policy.

 Political career

-Election to city council
+City councillor; 2012–2017

 Aitken was elected to represent the ward of Langside in the 2012 Glasgow City Council election.
 In March 2014, she was made leader of the SNP Group at Glasgow City Council following the resignation of Graeme Hendry.

 She was re-elected as a councillor at the 2017 Glasgow City Council election where the SNP became the largest party: breaking 36 years of uninterrupted Labour Party control of Scotland's largest city.
 Cllr Aitken became Leader of the Council, at the head of a minority SNP administration.